dsamersoff/s3smsf/README.md

 #### For Standalone Device Users
 - Prepare a power adapter, USB 5V 2A.
-- Prepare a MINI-USB cable.
+- Prepare a USB type-C cable.
 - Insert the SIM card into the modem.
 - Turn on the power.
 - Wait a few minutes and ensure that the screen displays:
   - `DM\S <version>`
+  - The name of your GSM operator.
   - The phone number for forwarding.
-  - The name of your GSM operator.
   - Scrolling lines showing the number of messages found.

 #### For Linux and USB Modem Users